JiachengPang/speech_tts/hallucinating_sample_generation/test_generations_multiple.md

 slowly

 fast ✅

+I always speak as slowly and as clearly as i can.

 11Labs: though speed adjustment is provided, the actual effect varies quite a bit with different voices, so still need to manually select voice.